SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > ☠️ **Solo Monster**
 >
-> **End Effect:** At the end of each of his turns, Rhodar can take 20 dam- age to end one effect on him that can be ended by a saving throw.
+> **End Effect:** At the end of each of his turns, Rhodar can take 20 damage to end one effect on him that can be ended by a saving throw.
 This damage can't be reduced in any way.
 >
 > **Solo Turns:** Rhodar can take two turns each round.
 He can't take turns consecutively.